Paradigm4/extra-scidb-libs/README.md

 In order to increase the version number of the package do the
 following:

-1. Edit the `specs/extra-scidb-libs.spec` and update the `Version:` line.
+1. Edit the `specs/extra-scidb-libs.spec` file and update the `Version:` line.
 Optionally, update the `%changelog` section.
 1. Edit the `debian/control` file and update the `Version:` line.
 1. Edit the `debian/copyright` file and update the `Version:` line.
 1. Optionally, update the `debian/changelog` file.
 1. Use the new version number when building the packages.

+# Publishing Packages

+After building a new version of the packages, do the following to publish them:

+1. Edit the `install.sh` file and update the `PKG_VER=` line.
+Commit the change in the `master` branch.
+1. Copy the `install.sh` file to the `gh-pages` branch.
+1. Copy the `.rpm` and `.deb` files to the `gh-pages` branch.
+1. Update the `README.md` in the `gh-pages` branch to list the new packages.